 The genitals may also appear to change color, becoming lighter or darker with hormonal changes over time.

-The average erect penis is about 33 percent longer than the average vagina.
-While both penis and vagina sizes can vary, these organs can usually accommodate each other.
+A 2021 review of studies measuring penis length concluded that the average erect penis length is 5.1–5.5 in (around 13–14 cm).
+While penis and vagina sizes can vary, these organs can usually accommodate each other.

-It may be painful or uncomfortable if an object such as a penis or sex toy hits the cervix.
+It may be painful or uncomfortable if an object, such as a penis or sex toy, hits the cervix.
 Having adequate lubrication and communicating any discomfort to a partner can help keep sexual activity pleasurable.

 Tips for keeping the vagina healthy include:

-- changing pads and tampons frequently
+- Change pads and tampons frequently.